-The steering committee (see 3.1) will monitor the implementation of the strategy, will organise workshops on current topics (e.g. climate change, education) and will give recommendations to the members of the tourism conference.
+The steering committee (see 3.1) monitors the implementation of the strategy, organises workshops on current topics (e.g. climate change, education) and gives recommendations to the members of the tourism conference.
 The implementation of the new tourism strategy is being monitored continuously.
-The annual tourism conference will both look back on the previous year and will deal with new future challenges.
-In general, the strategy can be adapted with regard to new developments or needs in the global or in Austria's tourism situation.
+The annual tourism conference (the first one was held in Linz on 31 March 2011) looks back on the previous year and deals with new future challenges.